unavi-xyz/wired-protocol/spatial/README.md

 communication between players within the world.

 Worlds are created at a host's [DWN](../social/#decentralized-web-nodes-dwns), following the [world schema](../social/dwn/schemas/world.json).
-This countains metadata about the world such as a name and description, as well as the glXF scene and any used assets.
+This contains metadata about the world such as a name and description, as well as the glXF scene and any used assets.